 My first (real) open source contribution was some typo fixes in a readme file.

 Loads.
-Documentation is an easy one, but what I love to see as a maintainer is real users of the projects raising ideas and requests for new features or fixes and then engaging with us to work out the right way forward.
+Documentation is an easy one, but what I love to see as a maintainer is real users of the projects, raising ideas and requests for new features or fixes, and then engaging with us to work out the right way forward.

 More Python?

 Absolutely.
 If this was a commercial venture, you'd think about your customer's needs.
-In Open Source, your customer is potentially everyone.
-To me this means we have to:
+In open source, your customer is potentially everyone.

 Key people who've helped me: